Business travel – cleared for take-off?

 With the spread of COVID-19, countries worldwide from mid-March closed their borders and introduced entry restrictions on almost all but essential travel.
-According to the International Air Transport Association (IATA), by the first week of April governments in 75% of markets tracked by the organisation had banned most entrants.
-A further 19% had imposed limited travel restrictions or required passengers entering from abroad to quarantine.
 Those countries that did not impose significant restrictions at their borders have seen arrivals fall anyway as international airlines grounded fleets and demand plummeted.

 Since April, there has been a modest recovery in the number of international journeys.
 Surging and urgent demand for personal protective equipment (PPE) and medical supplies provided some relief for struggling airlines that repurposed cabins to transport more freight.
 Domestic flights have also held up more than international ones, given more limited constraints on movement within countries’ borders.

 Although “non-essential” travellers are starting to plan overseas trips or to take to the skies again, the recovery will be slow, uneven, and possibly subject to sudden reversals.